How to Look Up If a Name Is Trademarked

 Step 1: Search the USPTO Database

 In the United States, the primary resource for trademark searches is the United States Patent and Trademark Office (USPTO).
-The USPTO’s Trademark Electronic Search System (TESS) is a free tool that allows you to search registered trademarks.
+The USPTO’s Trademark Search Database is a free tool that allows you to search registered trademarks.

 How to Use TESS: